Jens Hansen Lundager: Death

 Lundager died at his home in Chatswood, New South Wales on 7 March 1930 at the age of 76.
 He is buried at the Methodist Cemetery in North Sydney.

 Legacy

 Lundager's photographic work is still regularly used to illustrate the various developments, events and people of Central Queensland of the late 19th century and the early 20th century.

-Lundager was also the subject of a 1992 Journal Article by Grahame Griffin, entitled J. H. Lundager, Mount Morgan politician and photographer: company hack or subtle subversive?
+Lundager was also the subject of a 1992 Journal of Australian studies article by Grahame Griffin, entitled J. H. Lundager, Mount Morgan politician and photographer: company hack or subtle subversive?

-Miscellaneous

-Lundager's daughter Hulda was among the casualties of the serious tourist coach accident on the Gillies Range near Gordonvale, Queensland in 1939.
-She was one of ten people injured when the vehicle plunged over an embankment on its way from Cairns to the Atherton Tableland, killing two tourists instantly.